mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 <div {@attach to({ rotation: 360, duration: 2 })} class="box"></div>
 ```

-> 🐿️ This pattern is also called a thunk.
-A thunk is a function that delays some work until it's needed, rather than performing it immediately.
+{% info text="This pattern is also called a thunk.
+A thunk is a function that delays some work until it's needed, rather than performing it immediately." %}

 You can have multiple attachments.
 In this example we're using the `Draggable` plugin from GSAP to make the box draggable: